drsydd/FunkyStation-Medical-Suggestions/README.md

 	Food allergy and airway oedema (character gasps, large skin rash on health check, context of food) : Epinephrin pen Acute heart failure (health check will show oedema, and shortness of breath, stethoscope would show crackles) : Furosemide (IV drug), a diuretic = drug that makes you pee and lowers the load on the heart.
 	Stroke (Every doctor needs to recognize the 3 signs such as limb weakness, hemianopia or aphasia see above), add reflex hammer to the game that can be used on limbs to show very reactive limbs from the stroke, in case of doubt.
 Use IV thrombolytics to cure.
+	Coma due to high blood sugar : IRL bloodtest will show very high sugar level and acidic blood (diabetic coma).
+Simplified by using HealthAnalyzer that shows the sugar level.
+Treated with IV insulin.

 1) This introduces 4 new IV drugs : Midazolam, Furosemide, Thrombolytics, Amiodarone.